poirierlouis/godot-cli/README.md

 ## Features

+This tool is inspired by `flutter doctor` which helps Flutter developers to configure their workspace.
+This tool should provide a similar experience to improve and ease the creation of GDExtension with Godot.

 - Test that your system is well-configured to compile sources.
 - Install Godot sources.
 - Build Godot sources.
-- Create a GDExtension from an example template.
+- Create a GDExtension from a minimal C++ template.

+## Roadmap

+- add detection to build on Android
+- add detection to build on iOS
+- add detection to build on Web
+- add support for Linux
+- add support for macOS
-- ...
+- add tests

 ## Getting started